Ruling means Missouri’s last abortion clinic stays open

 As part of that investigation, the state obtained the medical records of women who had abortions at the clinic.
 They found four who required multiple procedures, including one in which the physician apparently missed that a woman was pregnant with twins.
 The woman underwent two procedures five weeks apart.

-Planned Parenthood officials contend the state “cherry-picked” a handful of difficult cases out of thousands of otherwise successful abortions.
-They have accused the state of using the licensing process as a tool to eliminate abortions.
+But Dandamudi wrote that those two cases were atypical: one woman’s uterus was unusually shaped, and the woman pregnant with twins was “morbidly obese,” which can make diagnosis difficult.
+He said those two violations “did not constitute a substantial failure.”

+Planned Parenthood has demonstrated that it provides safe and legal abortion care,” Dandamudi wrote.

 Missouri is among several states to pass new restrictions on abortions in the hope that the increasingly conservative U.S. Supreme Court will eventually overturn Roe v.
 Wade.
-Parson signed legislation in May banning abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.
-The law is on hold while a legal challenge plays out in court.
+Parson signed legislation last yearbanning abortions at or beyond eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.
+The law is on hold amid a legal challenge.

-While closing the clinic would have huge symbolic meaning, the practical impact on Missouri women seeking abortions would be minimized by the fact that Planned Parenthood last year built a new abortion clinic just across the Mississippi River from St. Louis in Fairview Heights, Illinois.
-Another clinic is in Granite City, Illinois, another St. Louis suburb.
+While closing the clinic would have huge symbolic meaning, the practical impact on Missouri women seeking abortions would be minimized because Planned Parenthood last year built a new abortion clinic just across the Mississippi River from St. Louis in Fairview Heights, Illinois.

 NewsChannel 9 iPhone App

-Note: This story has been corrected to reflect that Parson signed 8-week abortion ban last May.